padrinobook/padrinobook/chapters/login_and_registration.md

 \heading{Difference between Padrino's Mailer methods email and deliver}

 The [email](http://www.rubydoc.info/github/padrino/padrino-framework/Padrino%2FMailer%2FHelpers%2FClassMethods:email "email helper method") method has the parameters `mail_attributes = {}, &block`.
 That means the you write emails directly `JobVacancy.email(to: '...', from: '...', subject: '...', body:  '...')` or use the block syntax `JobVacancy.email do ... end`.
 The [deliver](http://www.rubydoc.info/github/padrino/padrino-framework/Padrino%2FMailer%2FHelpers%2FClassMethods:deliver "deliver helper method") method has `mailer_name, message_name, *attributes` as attributes.
 In order to use this you always to create a Mailer for them.

+If you want to use very simple mails in your application, prefer to use the `email` method.
+But if you have templates with a much more complex layout in different formats (plain, HTML), the `deliver` method is the best fit.

 \end{aside}